RPi-Distro/pi-gen/README.md

    but you should use something else for a customized version.
 Export files in stages may add suffixes to `IMG_NAME`.

+ * `RELEASE` (Default: buster)

+   The release version to build images against.
+Valid values are jessie, stretch buster, bullseye, and testing.

  * `APT_PROXY` (Default: unset)

    If you require the use of an apt proxy, set it here.
 This proxy setting